===================Archaic Greece (c. 750 – c. 500 BC)

 thus emerged as more powerful than others: Sparta, Argos and Corinth on the Peloponnese: Athens in Attika, Thebes in Boiotia and Samos, Miletos and Ephesos in Asia Minor.

 Economic life during the Archaic period saw the appearance of currency, after the example of the Lydian kingdom of Croesus in Asia Minor which held dominion over the Greek cities there for some fifty years.
 By 600 BC, Ephesos and Miletos were already issuing their own coins and the city-states of mainland Greece started to copy this practice during the sixth century BC.
 Issuing bronze coins for daily use (unlike the coins of Lydia, which were exclusively silver and gold) further stimulated trading activities, although the barter economy remained a very important factor.

 Greece increased its riches significantly throughout the Archaic period.
 Material culture developed from the eighth century BC onwards as poleis

-commenced the construction of great temple complexes and statues to honour the gods; pictorial art appeared, both on walls and on pottery; religious festivals saw the rise of music and poetry; several religious domains developed into so-called oracles, most importantly at Delphoi, attracting visitors from far and wide seeking the oracle’s advice; games and sports competitions were held at various poleis
+commenced the construction of great temple complexes and statues to honour the gods; pictorial art appeared, both on walls and on pottery; religious festivals saw the birth of music and poetry; several religious domains developed into so-called oracles, most importantly at Delphoi, attracting visitors from far and wide; games and sports competitions were held at various poleis

 , most famously at Olympia.
-All this helped to intensify relations between the Greek city-states and awaken a pan-Hellenic sentiment, which would be vital in organising a kind of united Greek resistance by the end of the Archaic period (c.
-500 BC), when the armies of the Achaemenid Persian Empire in the east moved to subdue the Greek world.© 2012 – 2014 undevicesimus.deviantart.com
+All this helped to intensify relations between the Greek city-states and awaken a pan-Hellenic sentiment, which would be vital in organising some kind of united Greek resistance by the end of the Archaic period (c.
+500 BC), when the armies of the Achaemenid Persian Empire in the east moved to subdue the Greek world…© 2012 – 2014 undevicesimus.deviantart.com